Sun Fen: Life

 Sun Fen was the fifth son of Sun Quan, a warlord who lived in the late Eastern Han dynasty and became the founding emperor of the Eastern Wu state in the Three Kingdoms period.
 His mother was Consort Zhong (仲姬), a concubine of Sun Quan.
 In late January or February 252, he received the noble title "Prince of Qi" (齊王) and took up residence in Wuchang (武昌; present-day Ezhou, Hubei).

 Following Sun Quan's death in May 252, the Grand Tutor Zhuge Ke, who had been appointed regent for Sun Quan's youngest son and successor, Sun Liang, proposed to the imperial court to move the nobles away from areas with a heavy military presence.
 He thus relocated Sun Fen from Wuchang to Yuzhang Commandery (豫章郡; around present-day Nanchang, Jiangxi).
 However, Sun Fen turned furious when he heard about it and refused to move out of Wuchang.
 Zhuge Ke wrote a long letter to Sun Fen to warn him about the perils of not knowing his place and to remind him of the downfall of his fourth brother, Sun Ba, the Prince of Lu.

 Sun Fen became fearful after reading Zhuge Ke's letter so he meekly obliged and moved to Nanchang, the capital of Yuzhang Commandery.
 While he was in Yuzhang Commandery, he led such a carefree and extravagant lifestyle that the officials around him could not stand him.
 When he heard that Zhuge Ke had been ousted from power in a coup d'état in 253, he travelled to Wuhu County (蕪湖縣; east of present-day Wuhu, Anhui) and wanted to enter the imperial capital, Jianye (present-day Nanjing, Jiangsu), to observe the situation in the imperial court.
 When a senior official Xie Ci (謝慈) tried to dissuade him from doing so, Sun Fen had him executed.
 Sun Fen was subsequently stripped of his noble title and reduced to commoner status as punishment for executing a senior official without permission from the imperial court.
 He was also relocated to Zhang'an County (章安縣; present-day Jiaojiang District, Taizhou, Zhejiang).
-However, in August or September 258, the emperor Sun Liang issued an imperial decree to pardon Sun Fen for his earlier offence and restore him to noble status as the Marquis of Zhang'an (章安侯).
+However, in August or September 258, (Note: According to Sun Liang's biography in Sanguozhi, Sun Fen was made Marquis of Zhang'an in the 7th month of the 3rd year of the Taiping era.
+This corresponds to 17 Aug to 14 Sep 258 in the Julian calendar.) the emperor Sun Liang issued an imperial decree to pardon Sun Fen for his earlier offence and restore him to noble status as the Marquis of Zhang'an (章安侯).
+About two months later, Sun Liang was deposed in a coup and replaced with Sun Xiu.
+Sun Fen's activities during Sun Xiu's reign were poorly documented.
+Sun Xiu died in September 264; Sun Hao (son of Fen's half-brother Sun He) became emperor.